Silkscreen Guidelines

 Coated Plastics: There are a number of surface treatments available for plastic containers (soft-touch, glossy coatings etc).
 Generally, when a coating is applied it will not negatively impact printability.
 Caution must be exercised when purchasing coated plastics because ink adhesion to coated plastics is often problematic.

 Glass: Glass can have surface contamination that can negatively impact ink adhesion.
 Glass that is imported from overseas often has a coating that requires flame treatment.
-Pre-testing glass for printability is essential.
+Pre-testing glass for printability is essential

-Metals: Most metals are printable without any pre-treatment.
+Metals: Most metals >are printable without any pre-treatment.
 Metals can have surface contamination that can negatively impact ink adhesion.
-Pre-testing metal surfaces for printability is essential.
+Pre-testing metal surfaces for print-ability is essential.

-About Flame Treatment
+Flame Treatment

 Glass and some plastics, most notably Polyethylene (HDPE, LDPE) and Polypropylene (PP) have to be flame treated before they can be printed on.
 The flame treating process alters the molecular structure of the surface of the plastic, which allows printing ink to stick to it.
 Feel free to send us a sample container and we'll do a test to see whether the flame treatment is adequate for screen printing or not.
 This is a FREE test.
 Flame treatment on Polyethylene containers is usually done at the factory, and it is guaranteed for 3 months.
 Bottles that are older than that (prior to printing) will start to develop ink adhesion issues.
-When purchased from Amen, products may or may not be flame treated (especially glass).
-Check with your sales representative to find out details about your product.